 Why go to Northern Europe?

 - It’s old and new!
 The Baltic States have been populated for some time but the countries are celebrating just 25 years of independence.

 - It’s not crowded like Iceland with tourists.
 It might one day be the it destination so go now while it’s still a little quiet.

 Other noteworthy items:

-Don’t call them Eastern Europeans.
-They prefer Northern Europeans.
+Don’t call it Eastern Europe or refer to them as Eastern Europeans.
+They prefer Northern Europe.

 Winner of the best gas station coffee goes to Stat Oil.
 They have homemade whip cream and syrups to add to your drip coffee or machine made latte.

 45 countries checked on the list…so many more to go… What’s next on your bucket list?